 - Assemble the Baked Alaska: Place brownie bases on a piece of parchment paper.

 - Scoop 1/2 cup of cherry ice cream on top of one of the dark chocolate brownie bases.
 Top cherry ice cream with 1/2 cup of chocolate ice cream.
 Shape into a dome, using a spatula.
 Freeze for 1-2 hours, until very firm.
 Repeat with remaining ice cream and brownies.

 - Just before serving, prepare the meringue.

 - Place egg whites in the bowl of a stand mixer (or a large bowl, if using a hand mixer) and beat until slightly foamy.

 - In a small saucepan, combine sugar and water.
 Cook over medium-high heat until sugar melts and comes to a boil.
 As sugar comes to a full boil, beat egg whites until they reach soft peaks.
 Slowly drizzle the hot sugar syrup into the egg whites while mixing on medium speed, continuing until all the sugar syrup has been added.
 Beat until meringue is very glossy and holds stiff peaks.

 - Using an offset spatula, spread the meringue into a thick layer over the frozen brownies.

-- When brownies are completely covered, brown with a kitchen torch or place under the broiler for 2-3 minutes, until the meringue is golden on top.
+- When brownies are completely covered, brown with a kitchen torch, until the meringue is golden on top.